RobotLearning/traj-gen-and-tracking/README.md

 - Investigate LQR differences for different trajectories.
 - Why does only dmpILC show improvement on generalization?
 - Test inverse dynamics in feedback mode
+- Fix the indexing problem when up/downsampling with unom,K,F